AnnaLupica/School_District_Analysis/README.md

 ### How is the district summary affected?

 The District summary wasn't  much affected.
-Below are the before and afters
+All scores either didn't change or was lower just slightly.

 Before
 ![](Resources/before_district_summary.png)